Dianabol Steroid

 See also: List of androgens/anabolic steroids

-Metandienone, also known as 17α-methyl-δ1-testosterone or as 17α-methylandrost-1,4-dien-17β-ol-3-one, is a synthetic androstane steroid and a 17α-alkylated derivative of testosterone.
-It is a modification of testosterone with a methyl group at the C17α position.
+Metandienone, which is also called 17α-methyl-δ-testosterone or 17α-methylandrost-1,4-dien-17β-ol-3-one, is a man-made steroid that is a modified version of testosterone with a methyl group added at the C17α position and an extra double bond between the C1 and C2 positions.
+1 It is a modification of testosterone with a methyl group at the C17α position.
 It also has an additional double bond between the C1 and C2 positions.
 The drug is also the 17α-methylated derivative of boldenone (δ1-testosterone) and the δ1 analogue of methyltestosterone (17α-methyltestosterone).

 Detection in body fluids

-Metandienone is subject to extensive hepatic biotransformation by a variety of enzymatic pathways.
+Metandienone is subject to extensive hepatic biotransformation by various enzymatic pathways.
 The primary urinary metabolites are detectable for up to 3 days.
 A recently discovered hydroxymethyl metabolite is found in urine for up to 19 days.
-This occurs after a single 5 mg oral dose.
+This reaction occurs after a single 5 mg oral dose.
 Several of the metabolites are unique to metandienone.
 Methods for detection in urine specimens usually involve gas chromatography-mass spectrometry.

 History

 Metandienone was first described in 1955.
-It was synthesized by researchers at the CIBA laboratories in Basel, Switzerland.
-CIBA filed for a U.S. patent in 1957, and began marketing the drug as Dianabol in 1958 in the U.S. It was initially prescribed to burn victims and the elderly.
-It was also prescribed off-label as a pharmaceutical performance enhancement to weight lifters and other athletes.
+It was synthesised by researchers at the CIBA laboratories in Basel, Switzerland.
+CIBA filed for a U.S. patent in 1957 and began marketing the drug as Dianabol in 1958 in the U.S. It was initially prescribed to burn victims and the elderly.
+It was also prescribed off-label as a pharmaceutical performance enhancement to weightlifters and other athletes.
 Early adopters included players for Oklahoma University.
-Head coach of San Diego Chargers, Sid Gillman administered Dianabol to his team starting in 1963.
+Sid Gillman, the head coach of the San Diego Chargers, administered the drug to his team starting in 1963.

-After the Kefauver Harris Amendment was passed in 1962, the U.S. FDA began the DESI review process.
+The U.S. FDA initiated the DESI review process after passing the Kefauver-Harris Amendment in 1962.
 This was to ensure the safety and efficacy of drugs approved under the more lenient pre-1962 standards.
 These drugs included Dianabol.
 In 1965, the FDA pressured CIBA to further document its legitimate medical uses.
-The FDA then re-approved the drug for treating post-menopausal osteoporosis and pituitary-deficient dwarfism.
+The FDA then re-approved the drug for treating postmenopausal osteoporosis and pituitary-deficient dwarfism.
 After CIBA’s patent exclusivity period lapsed, other manufacturers began to market generic metandienone in the U.S.

 Following further FDA pressure, CIBA withdrew Dianabol from the U.S. market in 1983.
 Generic production shut down two years later, when the FDA revoked metandienone’s approval entirely in 1985.
 Non-medical use was outlawed in the U.S. under the Anabolic Steroids Control Act of 1990.
 While metandienone is controlled and no longer medically available in the U.S., it continues to be produced and used medically in some other countries.